In this laid-back beach town, Cayo Largo, You Don’t Need Your Bathing Suit

 There’s not a lot happening in this hotel in the entertainment department.
 The couple I arrived with, thought it was too low key and shipped out to a more action-packed one.
 Plenty of bells and whistles may be found at the other hotels on the island, so to each his own.

 All hotels offer all-inclusive packages, which include three delicious meals a day.
 Internet service is available at a cost of 10 pesos ($10 US) per hour.
-Bring your cell phone, as it will work in Cayo Largo.
+Feel free to bring your cell phone, as it will work in Cayo Largo.

 Cayo Largo: A Treasure of an Island